getslideapp/slate/source/includes/_users.md

 For user management of their transactions.

-This endpoint returns transactions of any of the following types: `Deposit`, `Withdrawal` and `Transfer`.
+This endpoint returns transactions of any of the following types: `deposit`, `withdrawal` and `transfer`.

 ### List Transactions